Why action is cheaper than reaction – A strategic look at proactive vs reactive cybersecurity for SMBs

 • Assign clear ownership for security across your organisation and empower them to deliver what’s needed.

 • Threat intelligence – It doesn’t have to be a complex, expensive thing.
 Subscribe to some key sources, track the threat landscape, assess applicability to your tech stack and supply chain.
 Feed it back up into your risk management, vuln management, awareness training and procurement efforts.
+(Yes, it can be far more advanced than this, and yes in a perfect world it would be.
+But plenty of organisations are not even meeting the basics here and they go a long way when done right.)

 • Layered defence in depth – Visualise your attack paths, look for weak points, gaps and single point of failures, how can you address those before they become a problem?